-If you need care outside of Vermont, you may save money by using Providers that are Network Providers with their local Blue Health Plan.
+If you need care outside of Vermont, you may save money by using Providers that are Participating Providers with their local Blue Health Plan.
 See the BlueCard[®] Program section below.
-You must get Prior Approval for most Non-Network care.

 BlueCard® Program

 In certain situations (as described elsewhere in this Certificate) you may obtain health care services outside of the Vermont service area.
 The claims for these services may be processed through the BlueCard[®] Program1.